I’m Mike Keirle and I have been Rector since 2003. I am married to Emma and we have two children, James and Sarah.

 Originally from Birmingham, I trained in health service management in the north east of England and retired in 2010 from the post of Chief Officer of the Guernsey Health and Social Services Department.

-I am Chair of the local ActionAid Supporters Group, on the management committee of the Caritas Community Charitable Trust and a member of the Deanery Synod, Standing Committee and Finance Sub-committee.
+I am a member of the Deanery Synod, Standing Committee and Finance Sub-committee and I am also on Diocesan Syndo.
 In my spare time, I enjoy gardening, walking and family history research.

 Our Licensed Lay Minister/Ordinand

 My name is Bev Hervé and I have been a Readers since my Licensing in October 2014.
 I am married to Pierre and have two children of my own and four step children.
 Originally from Somerset, I moved to Guernsey in 2003.
-I am a Registered Nurse and currently work in the Health and Social Services Department.
+I am a Registered Nurse and currently work in a local care home.
 I enjoy swimming, walking and spending time with my family and friends.
-I have just been selected for ordination and am looking forward to my training in September 2016.
+I have just been selected for ordination and am in my first year of training through St. Augustine’s School of Theology.

 Our Youth Worker